kelg12/RU-Course-Sniper/README.md

 This project is not affiliated with or endorsed by Rutgers University and is intended for personal, non-commercial use.

+This project is my first attempt at using API calls with Python and is a work in progress.

 Use responsibly and at your own risk.